 Revealed earlier this year for U.S. sale, the Pontiac-branded vehicle was then nameless, as executives reportedly weren't happy with the rather plain "sport truck" label.
 Nevertheless, it seems those two words have inspired the acronym that is now official.

 Confusion with the similarly-named G8 GT is likely, though any uncertainty will be only on paper, as in the flesh, there will be no mistaking the wayward spiritual offspring of the long-gone El Camino—a name which was itself in contention for the new car, given that strong familial resemblance.

-"In the end, we felt it was more appropriate to honor the El Camino's unique place as part of Chevy's heritage and not use that nameplate on a Pontiac."
+In the end, Bierley explained, GM felt it was more appropriate to honor the El Camino's unique place as part of Chevy's heritage and not use that nameplate on a Pontiac.

 Community feedback is playing a role in the decision making process, however.
-Given the low costs in bringing the model over, it may be more of an exercise in gauging the effect of the less-powerful model's existence on the perception of the V8-equipped models than one of weighing the cost of import against the likelihood of sales.
+Given the low costs in bringing the model over, it may be more of an exercise in gauging the effect of the less-powerful model's existence on the perception of the V-8-equipped models than one of weighing the cost of import against the likelihood of sales.

 Nevertheless, the added fuel economy of the smaller-displacement engines would be a potential selling point, even with fuel prices falling back somewhat from their crest earlier in the year.